eaardal/varly/README.md

 At the moment the script only reads values from the yaml file so you must manually edit the yaml file to add or edit something in it.

+## How to get started

+1. Put the `varly` bash script in this repo in a directory that's included in your PATH.
+2. Add `export VARLY_DIR=your/path/to/varly/dir` In your .zshrc, .bashrc or similar.
+3. Either put the `bin` directory with `yq` in this repo as a sub-directory to wherever you placed the `varly` script, or set `VARLY_YQ` to your own version of yq.

+See [Configuration options](#configuration-options) for further (optional) setup.

 ## How to use

 Given this yaml: